-To subscribe to a paid phone service, just tap the appropriate button on the service's website page.
-Within the Protect technology system, Yandex Browser for mobile warns you about paid subscriptions, so that you only sign up for them if you actually want to.
+It's so easy to subscribe for paid mobile phone services that you might do it without intending to: it just takes one tap on a button on the service's webpage to sign you up.
+Within the Protect technology system, Yandex Browser for Mobile warns you about paid subscriptions, so that you only sign up for them if you actually want to.

 What are paid subscriptions?

-Paid subscriptions are one way to pay for internet-based services.
-Using a paid subscription, you can, for example, set up an answering service on your cell phone or sign up for weather forecasts sent by SMS on a weekly basis.
-To sign up, just follow the link to your mobile service provider’s page and tap to confirm your subscription.
+Paid subscriptions are one way to pay for online services.
+For instance, you can use a paid subscription to set up an answering service on your cell phone or sign up for weather forecasts sent by SMS on a weekly basis.
+To subscribe, you simply follow a link to your mobile service provider's page and tap a button to confirm.
 Some content providers abuse simple subscription setups and sign users up for services they don’t know they’re paying for.

 Paid subscription warnings

-If you end up on a mobile service provider's page that contains a paid subscription, Yandex Browser will display a warning in the browser window and you'll see the icon on the left side of the SmartBox.
+If you end up on a mobile service provider's page that contains a paid subscription, Yandex Browser will display a warning in the browser window and you'll see the icon in the SmartBox.
 Tap Proceed only if you really intend to pay for a subscription.